Gambia says to cut diplomatic ties with Taiwan

 Gambia is the second African state to announce a change in its diplomatic relationship with China this week.

-Officials in the tiny island nation of Sao Tome and Principe said on Tuesday China plans to open a trade mission to promote projects there.
+Officials in the tiny island nation of Sao Tome and Principe said on Tuesday that China planned to open a trade mission to promote projects there.

-The decision comes 16 years after China broke off relations over the tiny Central African nation's diplomatic recognition of Taiwan.
+That decision comes 16 years after China broke off relations over the central African nation's diplomatic recognition of Taiwan.

 Sao Tome officials did not say whether the new cooperation deal with Beijing would affect diplomatic ties with Taiwan.